siavashfazli/Ansible_Playbooks/README.md

 # Docker installation on the target server
 I have Automated Docker installation. with the ```install_docker.yml``` playbook you can easily install docker.
-However, if you have any problem with the playbook you can install docker with its document.
+However, if you have any problem with the playbook use the official docker document.

 https://docs.docker.com/engine/install/